Christine & The Queens: "My last EP was the result of emotional short punches in my face" | NME

 I’ve been really enjoying Alain Resnais, a French director from the ’60.
 His movies are slow and really literary.
 I’ve also been enjoying a lot of old Japanese movies.
 They’re brutally beautiful stories about geishas and samurai.
 There’s one called Ugetsu by Kenji Mizoguchi.
 That’s my favourite.
 I’m demanding the beauty that I don’t usually have time to properly address.
 I haven’t been binge-watching anything shallow.
 I’m in deep and serious business.
 I’ll be emerging as an intellectual!”

-Some great tips there.
 Anything else you’d like to say to the world in these trying times?

 “Just stay safe and reach out if you feel depressed.
 It’s important to not feel bad if you feel bad.
 I wasn’t comfortable reaching out for much of my youth, but it’s something I do more now.
 I love you guys and I miss you.
 I need to perform.
 At some point, you just need human warmth.
 When this is all done, let’s just party. “